- Home

 Grade 3-5

-View on concept mapCalculating how much money is returned to a buyer when they pay more than the purchase price.
+View on concept mapCalculating how much money is returned to a buyer when they pay more than the purchase price, using subtraction with dollars and cents or the counting-up strategy.
 Making change is an essential life skill for shopping, and it reinforces subtraction with decimals.

 Definition